sarasunsh/flaskr-tdd/README.md

   $ touch app-test.py
   ```

   Open this file in your favorite text editor.
-(I use [Sublime](http://www.sublimetext.com/).)
 Add the following code:

   ```python
   from app import app